gomorpheus/morpheus-docs/integration_guides/Automation/ansible.rst

     Path of the Group Variables relative to the Git url.
    Host Variables Path
     Path of the Host Variables relative to the Git url.
+   Use Ansible Galaxy
-   Enable Verbose Logging
+    Enables the use of Ansible Galaxy with this Ansible integration Enable Verbose Logging
     Enable to output verbose logging for Ansible task history Use Morpheus Agent Command Bus